-- Proactively communicate with ElevateEdAZ staff to keep team informed of progress and obstacles related to key objectives.
+- Proactively communicate with ElevateEdAZ staff to inform the team of progress and obstacles related to key objectives.

 - Maintain the ElevateEdAZ designated space within the school to ensure high visibility and a welcoming environment for students.

-The ideal candidate must be able to work effectively with youth, employers, teachers, school administrators and Chamber/Foundation staff.
-The candidate will communicate in a strong, positive, and effective manner, both verbally and non-verbally and be a self-starter with the ability to sustain and move work forward with minimal direction.
+The ideal candidate must work effectively with youth, employers, teachers, school administrators, and Chamber/Foundation staff.
+The candidate will communicate in a strong, positive, and effective manner, both verbally and non-verbally, and be a self-starter with the ability to sustain and move work forward with minimal direction.
 The ideal candidate must be well organized with the ability to ensure continuous progress of various projects.

-The Coach is a Foundation employee and is therefore expected to work collaboratively with other departments and be a team player to help accomplish Chamber organizational mission.
-This position will work from multiple locations, including at their assigned school (3 days/week), remote (1 day/week) and at the Chamber/Foundation office (approximately 1 day/week).
-The typical workday is 7:30 am to 4:30 pm on campus and 8 am – 5 pm on office days.
+The Coach is a Foundation employee and is therefore expected to work collaboratively with other departments and be a team player to help accomplish the Chamber's organizational mission.
+This position will work from multiple locations, including at their assigned school (3 days/week), remote (1 day/week), and the Chamber/Foundation office (approximately one day/week).
+The typical workday is 7:30 am to 4:30 pm on campus, and 8 am – 5 pm on office days.

 The Foundation is looking for candidates with the following knowledge, skills, and abilities desirable for job success:

-- Minimum two-years’ experience in volunteer management, community relations or customer relations
+- Minimum two-years' experience in volunteer management, counseling, coaching, education, or community relations

 - Minimum one-year experience working with youth required, preferably in a teaching or guidance counselor capacity

-- Experience working in industry is also highly preferred
+- Experience working in the industry is also highly preferred

-- Experience implementing a strategic plan highly preferred
+- Experience implementing a strategic plan is highly preferred

 - Understanding of, and experience with, embedding work-based learning, project-based learning, and/or experiential learning opportunities into curriculum preferred